mankek/Time-Tracker/README.md

 *Categories*

 This page displays every existing Category-Subcategory pair and a form for creating a new Subcategory under a selected Category.
+There is also a form for searching through by Category or Subcategory.

 *Analyze*

-This page displays an interactive chart that shows the percentage of the users tasks that fit a certain criteria.
+This page displays an interactive chart that shows the percentage of the user's tasks that fit a certain criteria.
 Currently, tasks can be graphed according to Category, whether or not they are rework tasks and how many hours were spent on the task.
 They can also be filtered based on when they occurred.
-Leaving all of the time Span options unchecked will graph tasks from any date.
+Leaving all of the Time Span options unchecked will graph tasks from any date.